Top 10 API Security Vulnerabilities According to OWASP

 5. Broken Function Level Authorization

 Complex access control policies with different hierarchies, groups, and roles, and an unclear separation between administrative and regular functions, tend to lead to authorization flaws.
-By exploiting these issues, attackers gain access to other users’ resources and/or administrative functions. - OWASP
+By exploiting these issues, attackers can gain access to other users’ resources and/or administrative functions. - OWASP

 OWASP highlights a common pain point for software developers: access control is difficult to implement properly.
 Teams working on in-house solutions rarely get it right.
 Exact administrative levels must be consistently defined across a platform and must accurately reflect organizational hierarchies.